X

 What does .net mean?

-.net is short for “network” and originally .net domains were intended for businesses and organisations involved in network technologies, such as internet service providers.
+.net is short for “network” and was introduced in 1985 as one of the first set of domain extensions.
+It was originally aimed at businesses and organisations involved in network technologies, like internet service providers and infrastructure companies.

-However, there are no restrictions on the type of websites that can register a .net domain name and often .net is seen as an alternative to .com domains.
+These days, though, there are no restrictions on who can register a .net domain name and often .net is seen as an alternative to .com domains.
+It’s also popular with tech-focused sites because of its original association with networking.

 What does .com mean?